amitmse/in_Python_/Others/README.md

 	----------------------------------------------------------------------------------------------------

-	- Any good model always has weakness
+	- Any good model always has weakness or hidden weaknesses.
-	- Where does this model fail?
+	- Where does this model fail and under what conditions?
-	- What are its hidden weaknesses?
-	- Under what conditions does it break down?
 	- How can it be exploited or misused?
  	- Find a blind spots before they become costly failures